Period 7 element: Properties

-All elements of period 7 are radioactive.
-This period contains the actinides, which includes plutonium, the naturally occurring element with the heaviest nucleus; subsequent elements must be created artificially.
+All period 7 elements are radioactive.
+This period contains the actinides, which include plutonium, the last naturally occurring element; subsequent elements must be created artificially.
 While the first five of these synthetic elements (americium through einsteinium) are now available in macroscopic quantities, most are extremely rare, having only been prepared in microgram amounts or less.
 The later transactinide elements have only been identified in laboratories in batches of a few atoms at a time.

-Although the rarity of many of these elements means that experimental results are not very extensive, their periodic and group trends are less well defined than other periods.
+Though the rarity of many of these elements means that experimental results are not many, their periodic and group trends are less well defined than other periods.
 Whilst francium and radium do show typical properties of their respective groups, actinides display a much greater variety of behavior and oxidation states than the lanthanides.
-These peculiarities are due to a variety of factors, including a large degree of spin–orbit coupling and relativistic effects, ultimately caused by the very high positive electrical charge from their massive atomic nuclei.
-Periodicity mostly holds throughout the 6d series, and is predicted also for moscovium and livermorium, but the other four 7p elements, nihonium, flerovium, tennessine, and oganesson, are predicted to have very different properties from those expected for their groups.
+These peculiarities are due to a variety of factors, including a large degree of spin–orbit coupling and relativistic effects, ultimately caused by the very high electric charge of their massive nuclei.
+Periodicity mostly holds throughout the 6d series and is predicted also for moscovium and livermorium, but the other four 7p elements, nihonium, flerovium, tennessine, and oganesson, are predicted to have very different properties from those expected for their groups.